 Old Harlow Conservation Area

-The Old Harlow Conservation Area, designated in 1969, is the oldest.
+The Old Harlow Conservation Area, designated in 1969, is the oldest of Harlow's ten Areas.
 The special characteristics which led to its designation are described as follows:

 - Old Harlow conservation area is a unique place in a unique setting.
 Nestled on the edge of a post-war New Town, Old Harlow is the original settlement of Harlow.
 It developed from the medieval period as a market place and this is strongly reflected in the characteristic street pattern and historic buildings found on Market Street, Fore Street and the High Street and in the historic hamlet of Mulberry Green.